ManarElgamil/2170-A2/A2/README.md

 		Date accessed: 18 Jan 2022

-8- Our team's TA Mahmoud Monjur helped me with the getting the name value from the associative array I created in the login form part (In the index.php).
+8- Our team's TA Mahmoud Monjur helped me with the getting the name value from the associative array I created in the login form part (In the index.php file).